asteasolutions/zod-to-openapi/README.md

 z.string().openapi({ description: 'Some string' });
 ```

-### Generating components
+### The Registry

-The `OpenAPIRegistry` class is used as a utility for creating definitions that are then to be used to
+The `OpenAPIRegistry` is used to track definitions which are later generated using the `OpenAPIGenerator` class.
-generate the OpenAPI document using the `OpenAPIGenerator` class.
-In order to generate components the `generateComponents` method should be used.

 ```ts
 import {